sinhateam/.github/README.md

 ## Hi, we are Sinha

 Welcome to our repository.
-This is where we share our work, experiments, and projects that are part of the Sinha ecosystem.
+This is where we share our work, experiments, and projects that are part of the **Sinha ecosystem**.
-Each repository is a piece of our journey to build **connected technologies** that are simple, powerful, and designed for the future.
+Each repository represents a step in our journey to build **connected technologies** that are simple, powerful, and designed for the future.

 ---